tukkek/minim/README.md

 # Minim

-Minim is a full, lightweight [tabletop roleplaying system](https://en.wikipedia.org/wiki/Tabletop_role-playing_game) that uses only normal dice (six-sided ones, also know as d6) and can be used to play any RPG style or genre.
-In this repository you will find 3 independent (but related) projects:
+Minim is a complete, universal, light-weight [tabletop roleplaying system](https://en.wikipedia.org/wiki/Tabletop_role-playing_game) that requries only common six-sided dice and can be used to play any game style or genre.
+In this repository you will find:

-1. The Minim system in itself, which is an 11-page booklet focusing on fun-and-fast rules for your gaming sessions;
+1. [The Minim rules](https://github.com/tukkek/minim/blob/master/rules/minim.pdf), a short booklet focusing on dynamic, fun-and-fast rules for your gaming sessions;
+2. [Ready-to-print character sheets](https://github.com/tukkek/minim/blob/master/sheets/sheet.en.pdf) for players to use;
-2. The GM Companion for Minim, which is a software that helps a gamemaster run a session with minimal pre-planning and also handles as much dice-rolling and rules as you'll let it - meaning that you can focus entirely on what's important: having fun and telling stories with your friends;
+3. [The Minim companion](https://tukkek.github.io/minim/), a web application that helps run sessions with minimal pre-planning and handles as much (or as little) dice-rolling and tracking as you want it to - speeding up the game and letting players focus on creating great stories together;
-3. A simple script to helps you manage a soundtrack while you run your games.

-We'll now dive into each ot these in more detail.
+4. [A few other tools](https://github.com/tukkek/minim/tree/master/tools) that advanced game-masters may find useful.

+The documents are provided in portable format, which any web-browser should be able to open but to use the originals you will need an office suite (such as [Libre Office](https://www.libreoffice.org/) or [Google Docs](https://www.google.com/docs/about/)).

 # The Minim role-playing system